Eschatologue/CM_wiki/docs/spells/cantrip.md

 A beam of crackling energy streaks toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 force damage.

-The spell creates more than one beam when you reach higher levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
+***Cantrip Upgrade.*** The spell creates more than one beam when you reach higher Warlock levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
 You can direct the beams at the same target or at different ones.
 Make a separate :d20-attack: **Attack Roll** for each beam.

+**Class:** Warlock

 ### Elementalism